General Personnel Information

 The Professional Staff Congress (PSC) is the union of CUNY’s faculty and staff.
 The PSC is an affiliate of the New York State United Teachers, the American Federation of Teachers, and the American Association of University Professors.
 All members of the instructional staff (faculty, higher education officer series [HEOs], college laboratory technicians [CLTs] and all adjuncts) are members of the collective bargaining unit (CBU) and are covered by the Collective Bargaining Agreement (CBA) or contract.

 The PSC is CUNY’s instructional staff bargaining agent.
-It negotiates contracts covering the terms and conditions of employment of CUNY personnel in the bargaining unit, provides Welfare Fund and other benefits, and handles grievances of members and agency fee payers.
+It negotiates contracts covering the terms and conditions of employment of CUNY personnel in the bargaining unit, provides Welfare Fund and other benefits, and handles grievances of members and nonmembers.

 Membership is not automatic.
 One must sign a membership card (full-time or adjunct) to become a member.
-Cards are available from the chapter chair or the central PSC office, at 212-354-1252.
-CUNY is an “agency shop,” which means that an amount equivalent to dues is deducted from all covered employees, even if they do not sign membership cards.
+Cards are available from the chapter chair or the central PSC office, at 212-354-1252, or the Office of Faculty and Staff Relations, A-410.

 Faculty members may appeal negative decisions of Department and Faculty Personnel and Budget Committees on reappointments and promotions by requesting a hearing before the Academic Review Committee.
 Further appeal may be submitted in the form of a letter to the president of the College.
 (See also Article Xl of Faculty Bylaws.)
 In this situation, faculty members are urged to contact the Queensborough Chapter Grievance Officer.